greensleeves01/videlicet.github.io/index.md

 # Who Can Benefit from VidelicetWDC

-As a small business ourselves, VidelicetWDC understands that your small business needs a digital presence, and you may not necessarily have the time to figure out what's involved or how to get it set up.
-Leave the details to us and we'll get you up and running.
+As a small business ourselves, VidelicetWDC understands that your small business needs a digital presence, and you may not necessarily have the time to figure out what's involved or how to set it up.
+Leave the details to us and we'll get you up and running so you can focus on growing your business, instead.

 # How to Contact Us